In our stories, Dr. King is good, Malcolm X is bad.

 Black Muslim Brotherhood

-The Nation of Islam (NOI) taught a strict moral code, Black self-respect and self-reliance — and that Whites were devils.
+The Nation of Islam (NOI) taught a strict moral code, Black self-respect and self-reliance—and that Whites were actual devils.
 It gave Malcolm a narrative that finally made sense of his life.
 He understood the meaninglessness of his former zoot-suit life of crime, sex, and violence.
 And, after all, every encounter he’d had with White people had been defined by dishonesty, malice, greed, and bigotry.

 And so, Malcolm Little became Malcolm X, denouncing the slaveowner’s name imposed upon his father’s family.
 As a minister of the Nation of Islam, Malcolm was a fiery and smart public speaker.
 He was tall, handsome, and charismatic.
 His influence and prominence both in the NOI and in the larger Civil Rights Movement was meteoric, and to many whites, alarming.